global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 #### 2. Setting Land Surface Conditions
 Before starting the simulation, you can change the land surface parts indicated by the pink arrows in the screen by clicking (or tapping).

-- You can change the land surface type of the four locations from upstream to downstream.
+- You can change the land surface type of the 2 locations from upstream to downstream  (4 locations after stage 5).
 You can choose from three land types: forest, grassland, and urban area.
 The movement of water particles varies for each type.
 - You can also change the initial state of **soil wetness**.
-The initial state of soil wetness can be set in the range of 0 to 100.
 0 represents a dry soil condition, and 100 represents a completely wet and saturated soil condition.
 The soil wetness influence the movement of water particle.

 Compare the hyetograph and hydrograph and try to find optimal land surface conditions to get a high score.